xuanjiao/Robots_task_scheduling/README.md

 # Main features
 -   The door sensors can measure and store door status in the local table.
--   The robot is able to request the sensor data (table) as long as it enters the sensor range.
+-   The robot can request the sensor data (table) as long as it enters the sensor range.
--   The robot then sends acquired room occupation table to the centralized server.
+-   The robot then sends the acquired room occupation table to the centralized server.
--   The centralized server make decisions based on the information from the robot and environment.
-The decisions inludes selecting a navigation task, asking robot to gather information from a specific sensor, asking robot to recharge at a charging station, etc.
+-   The centralized server makes decisions based on the information from the robot and the environment.
+The decisions include selecting a navigation task, asking the robot to gather information from a specific sensor, asking the robot to recharge at a charging station, etc.

 # Demo